First recorded by Richard Himber & His Ritz-Carlton Orchestra (1934).

 Popular versions by Guy Lomabardo’s Royal Canadians (US #2 1934), Ted Weems & His Orchestra (US #13 1934), Johnny Mercer & The Pied Pipers (US #4 1946), Perry Como & the Satisfiers (US #10 1946), Johnny Mathis (UK #17 1958), Darlene Love (1963), Ramsey Lewis (US #27 1966).

 “Singer-songwriter Johnny Mercer took the song back onto the charts, in 1946, to #4 on the Hit Parade.
-The same season, Perry Como hit the retail Top-10 with his recording.
-(Como would also record a new version for his 1959 Christmas album, Season’s Greetings.)
+The same season, Perry Como hit the retail Top-10 with the first of two recordings of ‘Winter Wonderland’ he would do during his career.
+(Como would record a new arrangement for his 1959 Christmas LP, Season’s Greetings.)

-“Through the decades it has been recorded by over 200 different artists, among them Johnny Mathis (1958), Darlene Love (1963), and Ramsey Lewis whose 1961 recording from the Sounds of Christmas album would chart in 1966 as the B-side to ‘Santa Claus is Coming to Town’.”
+“Through the decades ‘Winter Wonderland’ has been recorded by over 200 different artists, among them Johnny Mathis (1958), Darlene Love (1963), and Ramsey Lewis whose 1961 recording from the Sounds of Christmas album would chart in 1966 as the B-side to ‘Santa Claus is Coming to Town’.”

 Guy Lombardo & His Royal Canadians, “Winter Wonderland” (1934):